In this article:

 - Cover the pan with a lid and set it aside for 10 minutes to allow the ingredients to steep.

-- Repeatedly strain the mixture using the muslin cloth or fine-mesh strainer into a clean bowl to remove any solid residue.
+- Repeatedly strain the mixture using a muslin cloth or fine-mesh strainer into a clean bowl to remove any solid residue.

 - Pour the strained liquid into a small bottle.